University of Minnesota Law School, J.D., 1995, Cum Laude

 - U.S. District Court Eastern District of Michigan

-Phil Schenkenberg is co-chair of the firm’s Business Litigation section, and is a member of the Telecommunications group, the Privacy, Data Security and Cybersecurity group, and the Trusts and Estates Disputes and Litigation Group.
+Phil Schenkenberg is a member of the Telecommunications group, the Privacy, Data Security and Cybersecurity group, and the Trusts and Estates Disputes and Litigation Group.
+He is the former co-chair of the firm’s Business Litigation section.
 Phil practices principally in the areas of:

 - Telecommunications litigation